-One oz. of fish contains approximately 35 calories and 1 g of fat, placing it into the category of a very lean protein, according to the Academy of Nutrition and Dietetics.
-A 3 oz serving of fish can have between 0.1 and 1.9 g of heart-healthy omega-3 fats, with Atlantic salmon, blue fin tuna and sardines topping the list.
+One ounce of fish contains approximately 35 calories and 1 gram of fat, placing it into the category of a very lean protein, according to the National Heart, Lung, and Blood Institute.

 The American Heart Association recommends eating about two servings of fish per week, 6 or 7 ounces of fish, to reap the benefits of high levels of omega-3 fats.
 Most people should try to keep fish consumption under 12 ounces per week, or about three to four servings, to avoid mercury contamination.